Whether you're selling a beach home in Pascagoula or a historic cottage in Hattiesburg, paying 6% in realtor fees is a lot.

 - Lower sales price: For sale by owner (FSBO) homes usually sell for significantly less than homes sold by agents — 6% less on average compared to agent-represented properties.

 - You still pay a buyer’s agent fee: 88% of buyers work with an agent — who still needs to get paid.
-In Mississippi, you’re on the hook for 2.36%-3.09% of the final sale price.
+In Mississippi, you’re on the hook for 2.36% to 3.09% of the final sale price.

 Clever is the best alternative to the full DIY approach if you're in Mississippi!
 You'll save thousands on listing fees, while still getting the support you need to sell your home fast AND for top dollar.